-It wasn't until the latter half of the past century that yoga came to be widely accepted and practiced in the Western world.
+It wasn’t until the latter half of the past century that yoga came to be widely accepted and practiced in the Western world.
 Much of this can be attributed to the Beatles and the fresh thinking of the sixties.
-John, Paul, George and Ringo became enamoured with transcendental meditation, swamis and yoga, and of course, the fans followed.
-But unlike meditation and the swamis, yoga struck a healthy cord with a percentage of the population, marinating for three decades, then, today, blooming over the whole globe.
-Just when the world needed it most.
+John, Paul, George and Ringo became enamored with transcendental meditation and yoga, and of course, the fans followed.
+Yoga and meditation struck a healthy cord with a percentage of the population, marinating for three decades, to become what it is today, blooming over the entire globe.

 Yoga can be as physical or as spiritual as one wishes it to be.
-Practitioners all seem to agree that the carry-over into day-to-day life is nearly immediately noticeable, and that what they get out of it is far more than they ever dreamed.
+But practitioners all seem to agree, that the carry-over of benefits into day-to-day life is nearly immediate, and they get from it far more than they ever dreamed.